nopnop2002/esp-idf-multipart-upload/README.md

 ## About multipart/form-data
 This example send this HTTP header.
-If the parameter expected by the server is not "upfile", you need to fix it.
+If the parameter expected by the server is not "upfile", you need to change it.
 ```
 POST PATH HTTP/1.1
 HOST: HOST:PORT